-- a) The applicant can demonstrate that the site/premises is no longer capable of meeting employment needs or where there is no reasonable prospect of the site being used for employment uses, or - b) Development of the site for other appropriate uses will facilitate the relocation of an existing business to a more suitable site, or - c) The proposed new use of the site will regenerate and provide better use of the site, or - d) Unacceptable environmental problems are associated with the current use of the site and the proposal will remove them. - e) The replacement building will not be materially larger than the one it replaces and will not harm the openness of the Green Belt.
+- (a) The applicant can demonstrate that the site/premises are no longer capable of meeting employment needs or where there is no reasonable prospect of the site being used for employment uses, or - (b) Development of the site for other appropriate uses will facilitate the relocation of an existing business to a more suitable site, or - (c) Unacceptable environmental problems are associated with the current use of the site and the proposal will remove them.

+Additionally, replacement buildings should not be materially larger than those they replace and should not harm the openness of the Green Belt.

-Limited extensions to existing commercial buildings in the Neighbourhood Area will be supported providing there is no conflict with other policies in this Plan, the Stratford-on-Avon District Core Strategy and the National Planning Policy Framework.
+Limited extensions to existing commercial buildings in the Neighbourhood Area will be supported subject to Green Belt Policy and Policies in the Stratford-on-Avon District Core Strategy